bitbns-official/node-bitbns-api/README.md

 </details>

 <h4><b> Getting recent trades </b></h4>
-Coin, market (INR/USDT) and limit (nos of trades to be returned) needs to be specified.
+Coin, market (INR/USDT) and limit (no of trades to be returned) needs to be specified.
 <pre>
 bitbns.fetchTrades('BTC', 'INR', 10, function(error, data){
     console.log(data);